 Applicants seeking admission to the graduate program in Mental Health and School Counseling should follow the instructions outlined in the Graduate Admission section of this catalog.
-Applicants should also review the website listed above and/or contact the School of Intervention Services for additional admission materials and requirements.
+Applicants should also review the website listed above and/or contact the School of Counseling and Special Education for additional admission materials and requirements.

 Master of Arts in Mental Health Counseling